Skip to main content

 Pass/No Pass (P/NP)

-Students may elect to take one study abroad course Pass/No Pass (P/NP) per term only if:
+As an SCU student, you may take one course during your study abroad program as Pass/No Pass (P/NP) only if:

 Grade Appeals